krishnasism/the-summary-project/README.md

 ### Prerequisites

-requirements.txt lists all the dependencies that need to get the project up and running on your local ser
+requirements.txt lists all the dependencies that need to get the project up and running on your local server
 ```
 pip install -r requirements.txt
 ```